Louis-He/reversi-reactjs/README.md

 # Project Introduction

 This project is used for course APS105H1S(year 2021).
-Due to the COVID-19 pandemic, the teaching team wants to build an interactive form to give student a funnier way to complete the biggest project in this course.
+Due to the COVID-19 pandemic, the teaching team wants to build an interactive platform to give student a more interesting way to complete the biggest project in this course.
 The production page of this project is currently on:
 [Production Page](http://161.35.225.127:8090/)

 # Open Source